A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

 \subsection{Exact penalty behavior}

-This subsection is dedicated to the penalty-barrier behavior of \pippo{}.
-When addressing the nonconvex problem \eqref{eq:matrixcompletion}, we observed that the sequences of penalty parameters $\seq{\alpha_k}$ remain constant (equal to the initial value \(\alpha_0=1\)) for all instances and solver variants.
-This is enabled by the relaxed condition at \cref{state:general:pk>eps} of \cref{alg:general}, which does not require any sufficient improvement at every iteration, but instead monitors globally how the constraint violation $p_k$ vanishes.
-Correspondingly, only the barrier parameter $\mu_k$ is decreased in order to reduce the complementarity slackness $s_k$, see \cref{thm:CS}.
-When active, this \emph{exact} penalty quality prevents the barrier to yield too much ill-conditioning, exploiting \cref{thm:mupsi}.

-Even in the fully nonconvex problem of the previous \cref{sec:Numerics:MatrixCompletion}, the sequence of penalty parameters $\seq{\alpha_k}$ generated by \pippo{} remains always bounded.
-Although this indicates that the assumptions behind \cref{thm:cvx:alphaConstant} could be relaxed, the penalty exactness does not always take effect.
-We illustrate now an example problem where \pippo{} exhibits $\alpha_k\nearrow\infty$, hence it does \emph{not} boil down to an exact penalty method.
+After observing the bounded penalty behavior of \pippo{} in \cref{sec:Numerics:MatrixCompletion}, we present now an example problem where \pippo{} exhibits $\alpha_k\nearrow\infty$, hence it does \emph{not} boil down to an exact penalty method.
 For this purpose it suffices to consider the two-dimensional \emph{convex} problem

-whose (unique) solution is the only feasible point $\x^\star = (0,0)$ which is however not \KKT-optimal (there exists no suitable multiplier $\y^\star$).
+whose (unique) solution is the only feasible point \(\x^\star = (0,0)\).
+Since there exists no suitable multiplier \(y^\star \), the minimizer \(\x^\star\) is not \KKT-optimal.
+Hence, there is no contradiction with \cref{thm:cvx:alphaConstant}.